 Find out about events and opportunities while you are in Israel.Read More

-In addition, students may customize their experience even further by choosing one of our
+In addition to the core components of the program, students may customize the experience even further by choosing one of our

 Special Interest Add-Ons: